SymfonyCasts/symfony5/sfcasts/ep5-security/form-login-options.md

 Instead of showing your *actual* config, this shows a huge list of *example* config.
 This is a much bigger list... here's `form_login`.
 A lot of this we saw before... but `success_handler` and `failure_handler` are both new.
-You can Google these to control what happens after success or failure.
+You can search the docs for these to learn how to control what happens after success or failure.

 But also, later, we're going to learn about a more *global* way of hooking into the success or failure process by registering an event listener.